collyn-miller/hangman/README.md

 # Retrospective
 In hindsight using threads caused a lot more time wasted on chasing race conditions, but I don't regret having to learn more about them.
 If I had gone with a more simple approach, I may have had time to implement more features.

+As a side note, I realized much too late that I was uploading to a non-public git repository, and my sprints haven't been counted properly.
+I definitely would've fixed that if I did things over.

 ## **Project Title:**
 Hangman